history is not indoctrination

 It’s a tree whose trunk, branches, and leaves have weathered and grown.

-As a Gosei (fifth-generation) Japanese American, I grew up picking nashi (梨, pear), from a 60-year-old nashi tree at my grandparents’ backyard.
+As a Gosei (fifth-generation) Japanese American, Tomosumi grew up picking nashi (梨, pear), from a 60-year-old nashi tree at his grandparents’ backyard.

-To me, this celebrated custom symbolizes more than enjoying the summer’s harvest.
-Today, I see it as a replanting of “their roots” in a country that once saw them as the enemy based on the color of their skin.
+To him, this celebrated custom symbolizes more than enjoying the summer’s harvest.
+Today, he see’s it as a replanting of “their roots” in a country that once saw them as the enemy based on the color of their skin.

 Where yesterday’s lessons and experiences bloom into today’s events.

-In 2021, I wrote and self-published my first poetry anthology nashi: Illustrative Poetry on Japanese Americans.
-This haiku collection is paired with hand-drawn illustrations from my wife, Una and inquiries exploring Nikkei (Japanese emigrants and their descendants) experiences during/post WWII.
+In 2021, Tomosumi wrote and self-published his first poetry anthology nashi: Illustrative Poetry on Japanese Americans.
+This haiku collection is paired with hand-drawn illustrations from his partner, Una and inquiries exploring Nikkei (Japanese emigrants and their descendants) experiences during/post WWII.

 So that tomorrow’s fruit is harvested and cherished.

-I’m on a mission to inspire intentional introspection which in turn, I hope, will cultivate community conversations for future generations.
+Seeking to inspire intentional introspection, he hopes his work will cultivate community conversations for future generations.